vjvarada/Tipo-Braille-Keyboard/README.md

 ```
 100: 	⠼⠁⠚⠚

-using Grade 1 indicator (⠰) to specify end of number
+using Grade 1 indicator/Letter sign (⠰) to specify end of number
 221b:	⠼⠃⠃⠁⠰⠃

 ```